Astra-Gal/giulia_galastro_the_shoppies_frontend/README.md

 ### Technical requirements

-Search results should come from OMDB's API (free API key: http://www.omdbapi.com/apikey.aspx).

 1. Each search result should list at least its title, year of release and a button to nominate that film.
 2. Updates to the search terms should update the result list
 3. Movies in search results can be added and removed from the nomination list.
 4. If a search result has already been nominated, disable its nominate button.
 5. Display a banner when the user has 5 nominations.
+6. Search results should come from OMDB's API

 ### A note on security

 I know that 'hiding' an API key in a .env file in a React app is not super secure, and I debated making a backend just to hide the key in properly (I would then have had the frontend call the backend as a proxy).
-I decided that as I was going to make all the code publicly available on GitHub, there was no real security advantage, and as this is a Frontend Internship challenge, making a Backend seemed a step too far!
+I decided, though, that as I was going to make all the code publicly available on GitHub, there was no real security advantage.

 # Getting Started with Create React App